 Price: Free / Varies

 Rayark is a developer on Google Play with a collection of outstanding rhythm games.
 Their library includes the popular Cytus and Cytus II along with VOEZ, Deemo, Sdorica, and the older Mandora.
 These are among the best of the best in this genre on mobile and possibly outside of mobile as well.
-Each games a bit of a story with some songs to play.
+Each game has a bit of a story with some songs to play.
 There are in-app purchases for additional song packs as well.
-These are top tier good, although some, like Mandora, haven’t been updated in a very long time.
-Rayark basically single-handedly dragged this genre into relevance and their games are all top notch.
+These are top-tier good, although some, like Mandora, haven’t been updated in a very long time.
+Rayark basically single-handedly dragged this genre into relevance and their games are all top-notch.